 Did your loved one have a favourite movie, or is there a movie that reflects their life?
 Holding a movie night in their honour might be a fitting tribute.
 Most local cinemas allow private functions so you could book out a cinema.
 Start the event with some tributes, pop some popcorn, then sit back, relax and watch the movie together.

 Book a group to go see your loved one’s favourite musician or group live.
 Or hold a private event where you book a cover band or impersonator to perform.
 If they loved to dance, book a venue and band or DJ, and hold a dance party.

 As a Bare Cremation is arranged without an attended ceremony, there is no hearse, flowers, fancy coffin, or a wake.
-A private cremation provides families and fiends the complete freedom to arrange a personalised memorial ceremony or farewell that’s fitting to their loved one, rather than a service that’s set out by a funeral director.
+A direct cremation provides families and friends the complete freedom to arrange a personalised memorial ceremony or farewell that’s fitting to their loved one, rather than a service that’s set out by a funeral director.

 Despite what the funeral industry has dictated for decades, there are no set rules when it comes to planning a funeral or memorial.
-A farewell doesn’t need to be a depressing, formal ceremony.
+A farewell doesn’t need to be a formal ceremony if that’s not what you or your loved one wish.
 It can be an entirely family-led celebration, or arranged with support from a celebrant.

-If you choose a Bare Memorial service, your dedicated funeral celebrant can help you plan and facilitate the memorial.
+If you choose a memorial service with Bare, your dedicated event manager can help you plan and facilitate the memorial.
 They will take care of most of the memorial planning, but how much or how little input you have will be completely up to you.